Sustainable Collection Environments and Monitoring Object Response

 Workshop Content

-• Day 2: Examines the key roles of life and cost cycle assessments as tools to support decision making, the impact of loans processes on sustainability, mechanical and non-mechanical environmental management strategies, and a gallery tour addressing damage, change, and value.
+• Day 2: Examined the key roles of life and cost cycle assessments as tools to support decision making, the impact of loans processes on sustainability, mechanical and non-mechanical environmental management strategies, and a gallery tour addressing damage, change, and value.

-• Day 5: Features presentation and discussion of sustainability case studies, followed by participant discussion on the practical application of the workshop curriculum for a range of heritage contexts; optional speed mentoring sessions with workshop instructors.
+• Day 5: Featured presentation and discussion of sustainability case studies, followed by participant discussion on the practical application of the workshop curriculum for a range of heritage contexts; optional speed mentoring sessions with workshop instructors.

 Format